BIOINF-3010-7150

 "Bandage plot of hla multiple sequence alignment graph"

 Build a multiple sequence alignment graph from the cannabis.fasta dataset in the ~/GraphGenomes/mygraph directory.
-Consider the first sequence in the fasta file the reference sequence.
+Consider the first sequence in the fasta file the reference sequence (see if you can find a way to specify this in the vg msga help menu).

 Try to do/answer the following: